stepheniota/stepheniota.github.io/_pages/about.md

 Previously, I received my BS in Physics from UCR.
 My main interests are in probabilistic modeling, causal inference and more recently applied NLP/LLMs.

-Before ML Engineering, I spent some time in the ML/Stats research space.
-At USC, I worked on [Causal RL](https://arxiv.org/abs/2110.15489), developing safe transfer learning methods for agents.
+Before joining Abstract, I worked on [Causal RL](https://arxiv.org/abs/2110.15489) at USC, developing safe transfer learning methods for agents.
 I also had the opportunity to contribute to interdisciplinary data science research at the [ISI](https://isi.edu), including